drivet/website-11ty/src/posts/feed/2024/anatomy-of-post.md

 separate template for each type, but would result in a significant amount of repetition.
 A photo post and multi-photo post are virtually the same, for example, and both of them share a lot in common with a note, in that they're basically just notes with photos added.
-An article could be consider a longer note with a title added.
+An article could be considered a longer note with a title added.

 Deciding how to render them all on my blog in a relatively DRY way i.e. a